 A good book can get you far in a language with straightforward rules for spelling or sentence composition.
 Consider Routledge’s Colloquial Series as a book series to start.
 But for languages with irregular spelling (French or Danish, say) or unfamiliar sounds (e.g., Chinese or Hindi), it’s better to invest in a book that comes with audio examples.
 Random House’s Ultimate Series has a straightforward, building-block structure, with practical vocabulary and lucid explanations.

 There are plenty of language-learning apps that have something to offer, as well, but don’t expect miraculous results.
 Rosetta Stone, for instance, teaches grammar and vocabulary quite well, but it seriously lacks when it comes to practical speech; that can be disappointing considering the enormous price tag.
 On the other hand, apps such as Duolingo or Clozemaster are great at instilling new vocabulary to learners.
 Meanwhile, apps like Preply provide live, online lessons so you can learn in an interactive way.
 Languages have unique, difficult parts to them; as a result, not every app will teach the Arabic dual number or the Russian verbal aspect system in the same way, so it’s best to diversify your sources of learning.

 Whenever possible, bring the language into your immediate world.
 Use small stickers to attach to items all around your home with their name in the language you’re learning.
 This is an excellent vocabulary-building technique.
 If every time you reach for your coffee mug you see чашка and you say the word to yourself, it will stick in your head.

 Make sure you can also hear the language everywhere.
-Try learning a language through music by listening to radio stations or watch television programs when you’re learning a new language.
+Try learning a language through music by listening to radio stations or popular artists in that language.
 If you’re using a streaming service like Netflix, enable subtitles in your target language if they’re available.
 You don’t need to understand absolutely everything, but this helps acclimatize you to the way native speakers use the language in everyday use.
 You’ll get a crucial psychological boost when you can make out a few words.
 Do this every few days and you’ll be surprised by your progress.